The terms and abbreviations you need to knowSalvus Team

 Stands for Financial Intelligence Unit

 Also known as sub-fund.
 Compartments in an investment fund function as independent funds within the same legal entity.
-The main advantages are flexibility to the investment strategies that can applied at the same time and a more efficient operation of the fund.
+The main advantages are flexibility to the investment strategies that can be applied at the same time and a more efficient operation of the fund.

 Stands for the Group of Seven.
 A forum of the seven countries with the world’s largest developed economies—France, Germany, Italy, Japan, the United States, the United Kingdom, and Canada – whose government leaders meet annually on international economic and monetary issues.
 The European Union is sometimes considered an eighth member of the G7, since it holds all the rights and responsibilities of full members except to chair or host the meeting.